jscoq/jscoq/README.md

 A small pastebin-like server based on haste is available at https://x80.org/collacoq

-Note that this is totally experimental, and data loss is guaranteed.
+Note that this service is totally experimental, data loss is guaranteed.

-See also the branch at https://github.com/ejgallego/haste-server/tree/collacoq

-Help with Collacoq is very welcome!
+See also the branch at https://github.com/ejgallego/haste-server/tree/collacoq Help with Collacoq is very welcome!

-## Troubleshooting ##
+## Troubleshooting

+**Are you getting a `StackOverflow` exception?** Unfortunately these are hard to fix; you may be stuck with them for a while.

 * Clearing the browser cache usually solves lots of issues.
+* Change browser, if using Firefox try Chrome, if using Chrome try Firerox.
 * Consider using `--js-flags="--stack-size=65536"` in Chrome if you get `StackOverflows`.
 * Use the `--js-flags="--harmony-tailcalls"` command line flag.
 * Enable the `chrome://flags/#enable-javascript-harmony` flag if you get `StackOverflows`.